Tank locomotive: Garratt locomotive

 A Garratt locomotive is articulated in three parts.
-The boiler is mounted on the centre frame without wheels, and two sets of driving wheels (4 cylinders total) carrying fuel bunkers and water tanks are mounted on separate frames, one on each end of the boiler.
-Articulation is used so larger locomotives can go around curves which would otherwise restrict the size of rigid framed locomotives.
-One of the major advantages of the Garratt form of articulation is the maintenance of the locomotive's centre-of-gravity over or inside the track centre-line when rounding curves.
+The boiler is mounted on the centre frame without wheels, and two sets of driving wheels (four cylinders total) carrying fuel bunkers and water tanks are mounted on separate frames, one on each end of the boiler.
+Articulation is used so larger locomotives can go around curves which would otherwise restrict the size of rigid-framed locomotives.
+One of the major advantages of the Garratt form of articulation is the maintenance of the locomotive's centre of mass over or inside the track centre line when rounding curves.